EOSC-PLATFORM/provider-profile/docs/elements.rst

      - Description
      - Mandatory
    * - scientificDomains
      - A named group of providers that offer access to the same type of resource or capabilities.
-Vocabularies: :doc:`Domain <_vocabularies/SCIENTIFIC_DOMAIN>` / :doc:`Subdomain <_vocabularies/SCIENTIFIC_SUBDOMAIN>`.
+Vocabularies: :doc:`Domain-Vocabulary <_vocabularies/SCIENTIFIC_DOMAIN>` / :doc:`Subdomain-Vocabulary <_vocabularies/SCIENTIFIC_SUBDOMAIN>`.
      - N
    * - scientificSubdomain
      - The subbranch of science, scientific subdicipline that is related to the Resource.